SurasithIT/React-Express-MySQL/README.md

 code in /components/invoice.js
 GET Method is not problem,

-To do POST Method i have to read code from this [ReactJS and Node — Error 400 bad request](https://stackoverflow.com/questions/49234707/reactjs-and-node-error-400-bad-request), it has throw error too.
+To do POST Method i have to read code from this [StackOverflow : ReactJS and Node — Error 400 bad request](https://stackoverflow.com/questions/49234707/reactjs-and-node-error-400-bad-request), it has throw error too.

-in POST Method for the first time can't to fetch data because it connet to http://localhost:3000/api/..., then i edit fetch function to connet to http://localhost:5000/api/... it's doesn't work because in blocked, to solve this i must to use "CORS". (read from [Access to XMLHttpRequest at '…' from origin 'localhost:3000' has been blocked by CORS policy](https://stackoverflow.com/questions/57009371/access-to-xmlhttprequest-at-from-origin-localhost3000-has-been-blocked))
+in POST Method for the first time can't to fetch data because it connet to http://localhost:3000/api/..., then i edit fetch function to connet to http://localhost:5000/api/... it's doesn't work because in blocked, to solve this i must to use "CORS". (read from [StackOverflow : Access to XMLHttpRequest at '…' from origin 'localhost:3000' has been blocked by CORS policy](https://stackoverflow.com/questions/57009371/access-to-xmlhttprequest-at-from-origin-localhost3000-has-been-blocked))

 `npm install cors --save`